 3) Keep a Healthy Weight

-The third suggestion, keeping a healthy weight, is a byproduct of both the healthy eating and the exercise aspects of the healthy heart plan.
+Keeping a healthy weight, is a byproduct of both the healthy eating and the exercise aspects of the healthy heart plan.
 As with adults, exercises that get the heart working hard are good.
 Things like running, swimming, biking, and dancing are all good ways to do this.
 The website www.philly.com recommends 60 minutes a day.

 4) Cholesterol Check